Skip to content

 Participation in illegal gambling activities that entail financial risk is not compatible with Gjensidige’s activities.

-6.13 Human dignity Employees on service assignments or business travel must not behave in a manner that could violate human dignity.
-This means, among other things, that employees must not purchase sexual services.
+Employees on service assignments or business travel must not behave in a manner that could violate human dignity.
+This means, among other things, that employees must not purchase sexual services.7.14 Self-interest

-6.15 Dependency Dependency refers to employees having challenges or problems relating to, for example, alcohol, narcotic substances, abuse of medication, doping, pornography, compulsive shopping, computer games or gambling.
+Dependency refers to employees having challenges or problems relating to, for example, alcohol, narcotic substances, abuse of medication, doping, pornography, compulsive shopping, computer games or gambling.
 Employees are not permitted to use or be intoxicated by alcohol or euphoriant/stimulating substances during working hours.
-The immediate superior is responsible for raising the matter with the person concerned.
+The immediate superior is responsible for raising the matter with the person concerned.8.
+Whistleblowing

 Censurable conditions are matters that are in breach of